-- This “cost” of any item is also completely transparent now.
-Everyone can see and understand the cost of production for any product or service, because we can add up and display the total amount of human time required to produce it.
+- This “cost” of any item is also completely transparent.
+Everyone could see and understand the cost of production for any product or service, because we can add up and display the total amount of human time required to produce it.

-- Everyone participating in the new economy intrinsically possesses the thing necessary to pay the price of a product – they simply contribute their productive human time to the economy.
+- Everyone participating in the new economy would intrinsically possess the thing necessary to pay the price of a product – they would simply contribute their productive human time to the economy.

 - These steps immediately eliminate three problems endemic to capitalism/money/markets: a) the concentration of wealth, b) poverty and c) unemployment.

 - These steps also add a new benefit: when new people and new technologies arrive into our new economic system, they are accommodated effortlessly rather than creating massive disruption through loss of jobs and decline in wages seen under capitalism.

 - Therefore, as robots/automation take over more and more of the work in the economy, everyone in this new economy benefits through reduced labor requirements.
 This replaces the absurd situation in capitalism where the elites capture all of the new wealth created by robots and automation as seen today.